Giorgio-Colombo/CS/README.md

-# cs50x
+# cs
-This is the database of every my assignment from cs50x
+This is where I store many projects of my journey into cs.